A Greedy PDE Router for Blending Neural Operators and Classical Methods: Related Works

 \section{Related Works}

-\paragraph{Hybrid PDE Solvers:} Early data-driven solvers sought convergence guarantees by predicting parameters--e.g., preconditioning matrices $C$, multi-grid smoothers or restriction matrices--within iterative schemes \citep{taghibakhshi2021optimization,caldana2024deep,kopanivcakova2025deeponet,huang2022learning,katrutsa2020black}.
-These works, however, do not leverage the neural surrogates' ability to generalize across varying coefficients and/or forcings highlighted in \Cref{sec:neuraloperators} and thus, offer only modest speedups over classical solvers.
-HINTS \citep{zhang2024blending} introduced hybrid solvers that interleave a classical method with a pre-trained DeepONet on a fixed schedule (e.g., 24 Jacobi steps, then one DeepONet correction).
-Despite this rigidity, HINTS reports significantly faster convergence than the standalone numerical solver. \citet{kahana2023geometry} adapted HINTS to geometries distinct from, but related to, those used to train the neural operator.
-Both \citet{hu2025hybrid} and \citet{cui2022fourier} characterized the dampening of error modes over iterates, with the former replacing the DeepONet of HINTS with an MIONet \citep{jin2022mionet} and the latter a Fourier Neural Operator \citep{li2020fourier}.
-Critically, these hybrid solvers are limited in two ways: they, firstly, only complement the trained surrogate with a \textit{single} numerical solver, and secondly interleave the numerical and neural solvers with a fixed, heuristic schedule.
-These were the primary shortcomings that we addressed in our proposed method, which result in significant empirical improvements, as we demonstrate in \Cref{sec:experiments}.
+\paragraph{Hybrid PDE Solvers:} Early data-driven solvers sought convergence guarantees by predicting parameters--e.g., preconditioning matrices, multi-grid smoothers or restriction matrices--within iterative schemes \citep{taghibakhshi2021optimization,caldana2024deep,kopanivcakova2025deeponet,huang2022learning,katrutsa2020black}.
+These works, however, do not leverage the neural surrogates' ability to generalize across varying coefficients and forcings highlighted in \Cref{sec:neuraloperators} and thus, offer only modest speedups over classical solvers.
+HINTS \citep{zhang2024blending} introduced hybrid solvers that interleave a classical method with a pre-trained DeepONet on a fixed schedule (e.g., 24 Jacobi steps, then one DeepONet correction), achieving faster convergence than the standalone numerical solver.
+Subsequent works extend this idea to new geometries \citep{kahana2023geometry} and analyze error mode damping, replacing DeepONet with alternatives such as MIONet \citep{jin2022mionet} \citep{hu2025hybrid} or FNO \citep{li2020fourier,cui2022fourier}.
+However, these hybrid solvers are limited in two ways: they, firstly, only combine the trained surrogate with a \textit{single} numerical solver, and secondly rely on a fixed, heuristic schedule.
+Our proposed method addresses these shortcomings, resulting in significant empirical improvements (\Cref{sec:experiments}).